ZhengrongLi11/TGE-Net/README.md

 ## Datasets

-Download the datasets through the official channels and rearrange the files according to the following structure.
-The dataset path can be modified in the `options/brats.yaml` file.
+Download the datasets from their official websites:

 - [BraTS 2020](https://www.med.upenn.edu/cbica/brats2020/data.html)
 - [BraTS-PEDs](https://www.cancerimagingarchive.net/collection/brats-peds/)

+After downloading, reorganize the files according to the directory structure shown below.
+The dataset path can be configured in `options/brats.yaml`.

 ### BraTS2020